 Histopathology- changes in the tissues of the body, such as bony tissue overgrowth, inflammation, edema, fibrous adhesions in muscles or joints.

-Pathophysiology- pathophysiologic and pathoanatomical changes due to the previous four components usually seen locally as degeneration, inflammation, biochemicals from injured tissues and biochemical waste products.
+Pathophysiology- pathophysiologic and pathoanatomical changes due to the previous four components usually seen locally as degeneration, inflammation, biochemicals from injured tissues, and biochemical waste products.

 Q #3: “How long with it take?”

 A: Since chiropractic care depends on the healing abilities of each patient, results can vary from patient to patient.
-Painful symptoms are often alleviated in a short period of time, while complete recovery from the total affect of your subluxations may require ongoing care to normalize and allow you to functional at your physical best.
+Painful symptoms are often alleviated in a short period of time, while complete recovery from the total effect of your subluxations may require ongoing care to normalize and allow you to function at your physical best.
 However, rest assured Dr. Ludwig will get you back to normal as soon as possible.

 Q #4: “What does Chiropractic Cure?”

 A: Chiropractic doesn’t cure anything!
-Nor is it a treatment for disease.
+Nor is it a treatment for the disease.
 If there’s going to be any curing, your body will do it.
 Not the doctors.
 And certainly not drugs.
-The best doctors reduce the interferences that may be preventing your body form expressing its inborn healing capacity.
+The best doctors reduce the interferences that may be preventing your body from expressing its inborn healing capacity.
 That’s why Chiropractors are so interested in the nervous system.
 With a revived nerve supply, your self-healing abilities are unleashed!

 Q #5: “How Do You Get Subluxations?”

 A: Subluxations are usually the result of physical, emotional, or chemical stresses.
-Physical stresses might include slips and falls, accidents, repetitive motions or improper lifting form.
-Emotional stress, such as grief, anger, depression and stress may produce or contribute to a subluxation.
+Physical stresses might include slips and falls, accidents, repetitive motions, or improper lifting form.
+Emotional stress, such as grief, anger, depression, and stress may produce or contribute to a subluxation.
 Alcohol, drugs, or preservatives are common examples of chemical stress on the body.